 Asphalt batching plant capacity directly impacts production cost per ton, not through output size alone, but through economies of scale, utilization rate, and fixed cost distribution.
 In real-world projects, this means that different capacity levels can lead to significantly different cost efficiency outcomes. 👉 For contractors, this relationship determines whether a project is cost-optimized or over-budget, especially in long-duration infrastructure works.

-Low Capacity Batch Asphalt Plants Have Higher Cost Per Ton Due To Limited Batch Throughput (40–100 TPH)
+Low Capacity Asphalt Plants Have Higher Cost Per Ton Due To Limited Batch Throughput (40–100 TPH)

 Small batch asphalt plants operate with fewer effective batches per hour: